benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 * **When**: Project plans, technical overviews, ADRs, team process, etc. - anything non-ephemeral and without an open/closed state
 * **Why**: Discoverability, auditability, permanence.

-### Google (and Office)
+### Real-time collaborative editing

-Caveat emptor: Google Docs discovery is poor, as is understanding the state of a document once you discover it.
+Caveat emptor: Google Docs (and Office) discovery is poor, as is understanding the state of a document once you discover it.
 Use Google docs (or Office) early in an idea's lifecycle, but burn it down as soon as possible and replace the content with a link to the canonical source to avoid confusion.

 #### Docs